DeepTV12/21/Airdrop-Toolsbots/snapster-bot/README.md

 - The use_proxy setting in config.json is set to true.
 - The proxies.txt file contains valid proxy information in the format username:password@host:port.

-## License
-This project is licensed under the `MIT License` - see the LICENSE file for details.

-## Contact
-For any questions or issues, please open an issue on GitHub or contact me at [ https://t.me/itsjaw_real ]..